Leucothoe [Loo-KOH-thoh-ee] is a genus of broadleaf evergreen flowering plants belonging to the family Ericaceae along with Calluna vulgaris.

 - Grow the cuttings in a frame during the summer season.

-Leucothoe Plant Pest or Diseases
+Leucothoe Plant Pests Or Diseases

 In a humid environment, the plant might experience a leaf spot.
+Other common problems include stem rot, root rot, and fungal diseases.

 Is Leucothoe Toxic or Poisonous?

 This plant is toxic and might prove fatal if ingested.
+Severe symptoms, once ingested, may manifest as headache, weakness, depression, nausea, vomiting, abdominal pain, and even paralysis.

 The plant also has a high flammability rating and shouldn’t be placed inside the house.